-For the avoidance of doubt, the Fund is not classified as an ESG fund, pursuant to the "Circular to management companies of SFCauthorized unit trusts and mutual funds - ESG funds" issued by the SFC on 29 June 2021.
+The Fund employs ESG methodologies on the sovereign and corporate issuers that are existing or potential investments for the Fund.
+The Fund's Environmental and/or Social characteristics (within the meaning of Article 8 of the SFDR) promoted are detailed in the section "SFDR PRE-CONTRACTUAL DISCLOSURE ANNEXES".
+For the avoidance of doubt, the Fund is not classified as an ESG fund, pursuant to the "Circular to management companies of SFC authorized unit trusts and mutual funds - ESG funds" issued by the SFC on 29 June 2021.

 The Fund may utilise financial derivative instruments for hedging, efficient portfolio management and investment purposes.
 These financial derivative instruments may be dealt either in Regulated Markets or over-the-counter, and may include, inter alia, swaps (such as credit default swaps or fixed income related total return swaps), futures contracts (including those on government securities), as well as currency forwards, cross forwards and currency options.
-The ESG methodology is applied to the notional value of derivatives used to gain long positions in interest rates, currencies or credit exposures.